Eastern Housing Limited

 Eastern Housing Limited (EHL) is a public limited company in Bangladesh working in real estate development.
-The registered office of the company is situated in Bangladesh.
-EHL is one of the 29 members of the REHAB Association, the central body for private sector developers in Bangladesh.
-EHL was established with the objectives of development of land for housing in the urban areas of Dhaka.
+The company was established in 1964 and became a member of REHAB in 1992.
+EHL was established with the objective of the development of land for housing in the urban areas of Dhaka.
 It is involved in construction, engineering, manufacturing and trading activities.
 It has been responsible for redefining the environment in Dhaka, the capital of Bangladesh, along with other major developers.

+Eastern Housing Limited is listed on the Dhaka Stock Exchange and Chittagong Stock Exchange, the only retail company listed on the stock exchanges in Bangladesh.